graphite-project/graphite-web/docs/feeding-carbon.rst

 To address these issues, Graphite also supports using tags to describe your metrics, which makes it much simpler to design the initial structure and to evolve it over time.
 A tagged series is made up of a name and a set of tags, like "disk.used;datacenter=dc1;rack=a1;server=web01".
 In that example, the series name is "disk.used" and the tags are "datacenter" = "dc1", "rack" = "a1", and "server" = "web01".
 When series are named this way they can be selected using the `seriesByTag <functions.html#graphite.render.functions.seriesByTag>`_ function as described in :doc:`Graphite Tag Support </tags>`.

 When using a tagged naming scheme it is much easier to add or alter individual tags as needed.
-It is important however to be aware that changing the number of tags reported for a given stat or the value of a tag will create a new database file on disk, so tags should not be used for data that changes over the lifetime of a particular stat.
+It is important however to be aware that changing the number of tags reported for a given metric or the value of a tag will create a new database file on disk, so tags should not be used for data that changes over the lifetime of a particular metric.

 Step 2 - Configure your Data Retention